rootkovska/rootkovska.github.io/_posts/2015-12-28-Checklist.md

 	- [x] wait for arts practitioners to come home
 - [x] Hack my continent
 - [x] Hack United Nations
+	- [ ] Reform the General Assembly, make spherical its parliament.
 	- [ ] Reform the Security Council, randomise it.
+	- [ ] Erase any department, commission.
+Urgent: delete hate speech and turism ones.
 	- [ ] Add 2013: send Laura Boldrini back to UNHCHR and be sure that they don't trow her back to us again.
 - [ ] ~~Remote control my lawyer~~ Edit 2013: Get rid of my lawyer and find another one
 - [x] Stay away from my natural jurisdiction: find a shelter